 In keeping with the legacy of the Sisters of Loretto, the Institute for Human Rights

-worldwide.
-Utilizing Webster's global network of campuses, the Institute will also
+faculty and students worldwide.
+Utilizing Webster's global network of campuses, the

-serve as a resource for local governments, businesses, and non-governmental organizations.
+Institute also serves as a resource for local governments, businesses, and non-governmental

 Working from a solid foundation